Caffeine neutralises the negative effect of testosterone

 Testosterone attack on the scalp

 With the help of a skin model, the impact of testosterone was researched at the University of Hamburg.
 Using different biological parameters, the condition of healthy skin that came in contact with testosterone (normal physiological concentration of 5 ng/ml) was assessed.
-The results:

 Microscopic image of the skin